Section 1. Qualifications and Obligations

 It is the vision of Central Texas Electric Cooperative, Inc. to provide the best value-based utility services to our member-owners, and improve the quality of life in their communities while maintaining a safe work environment.

-Central Texas Electric Cooperative, Inc.’s mission is to provide our member-owners reliable, high quality utility service at a reasonable cost.
+Central Texas Electric Cooperative, Inc.’s mission is to provide our member-owners safe, reliable, high quality utility service at a reasonable cost.
 To accomplish this mission we shall:

 - Use our Cooperative structure and explore opportunities in the restructured utility market to yield maximum value for our member-owners.